rothfield/doremi-script/README.md

   - Use a blank line to separate lines of music.
   - Start lines of music with a barline "|", for example,  | C D E F | .
 Otherwise be sure to include a barline or dash in the main line of music.
   - ABC style notation is written as follows C C# Db etc
+	- Doremi style notation is written as DRMFSLT with accidentals after the note name - (S# being Gb and Mb being Eb)
   - Numbered notation is written as follows 1234567 corresponding to the diatonic notes of the C scale, with sharps and flats notated as 2b(Db) and 2#(D#), for example.
   - AACM sargam notation is written as follows SrRgGmMPdDnN for the 12 notes.
 Sharp and flat notes are also supported as follows: S# R# etc and Pb.
 This allows proper notation using Sargam of Jazz/Pop/Classical music that uses these notes.
 For example, in notating the Beatles tune "Yesterday", use P# to indicate the sharpened fifth degree.
 P# corresponds to G# in the key of C.
   - Note that the AACM style of Sargam notation uses *lowercase* characters to indicate the flattened notes.